Russell Brand 2.0 is breaking all the molds.

 Agree?
 Disagree?
 Just know people who suggested the virus began at the Wuhan Lab were ridiculed and often banned from various platforms.

 Now, we know that’s a realistic possibility that deserves a full inspection.
 What other banned arguments could be dubbed accurate next?
-(Never forget how the media and Big Tech teamed up to discount the Hunter Biden laptop story without any evidence it was false.)
+(Never forget how the media and Big Tech teamed up to dismiss the Hunter Biden laptop story without any evidence it was false.)

 He’s even weighing in on the Russia collusion hoax, putting him at odds with 90+ percent of Celebrity Nation.